EthenStrine/site/_posts/2019-02-25-addison-steele.md

 layout: post
 title:  "Addison and Steele"
 date:   2019-02-25
 excerpt: "The Spectator was a daily publication founded by Joseph Addison and Richard Steele in England, lasting from 1711 to 1712.
-Each "paper", or "number", was approximately 2,500 words long, and the original run consisted of 555 numbers, beginning on 1 March 1711.
+Each 'paper', or 'number', was approximately 2,500 words long, and the original run consisted of 555 numbers, beginning on 1 March 1711.
 These were collected into seven volumes."
 feature: https://thumbs.worthpoint.com/zoom/images4/1/0916/17/1726-spectator-addison-steele-full_1_8aa59e03d56e409e7eba62af6000a3cb.jpg
 - English
 - Notes